tillitis/tillitis-key1/doc/threat_model/threat_model.md

   Provisioned by the user from the client during loading of the device app.
 Should not be revealed to a third party.

 - CDI - Compound Device Identity.

-  Computed by firmware.
-Used by the device app to derive secrets, keys et c. as needed.
+  A secret computed by firmware.
+Used by the device app to derive cryptographic keys et c. as needed.
 The CDI should never be exposed outside of the FPGA.

 - Vendor public key